Data Management Plans

 As a researcher you should start writing a data management plan in the early phase of the project.
 The data management plan is a living document which should be revised and updated as research progresses.

-WHAT should a data management include?
+WHAT should a Data Management Plan include?

 The Research Council of Norway describes the data management plan as a living document that follows the research project.
 It specifies the kind of data that will be generated, how the data will be described, wwhere the data will be stored and whether and how the data can be shared.